Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 - `Example-renders`       Example render of one shader in many situation (no rules)
 - `Stress-test`           Test scene to figure out if your shader work in every situations

-There is three branch for now :

 1. **Master** : every one will see it at first and it need to be test and bug free.
 This is the stable branch
-2. **New Shaders** : When you have created something completly new and want simply to add it after some feedbacks if you ask it
+2. **New__Yourname** : When you want to upload a new shader create a new branch named `New__Yourname` and don't forget to ask some feedbacks if you need it
-3. **Update shaders** : Basicaly when you want to polish or update any file.
-Add modification to something that exist allready
+3. **Update_Yourname** : Basicaly when you want to polish or update any file.
+Clone the `Master` branch, name it `Update_Yourname` and add modification to something that exist allready.
+Don't forget to ask some feedbacks if you need it

 If you don't know how github work look at this beginning article https://guides.github.com/activities/hello-world/ or `ask me` for help